Colorado Tick Talks

 For Event Organizers

 Many organized outdoor events such as music festivals, trail runs, mountain biking, hikes, and walks can expose participants to tick habitat.
-Consider inviting us to your next event to educate your participants on tick awareness and prevention….and provide Free Tick Checks!
+Consider inviting us to your next event to educate your participants on tick awareness and prevention.

-If you are interested in providing a “Colorado Tick Talk” for your employees, organization, group, students or event please contact Monica White at email@example.com.
+If you are interested in providing a “Colorado Tick Talk” for your employees, organization, group, students, event, or media, please contact COTBDAA President/Co-founder, Monica White at firstname.lastname@example.org.